sphinx-doc/sphinx/Doc-26/tutorial/inputoutput.rst

-(There are other variants of this, used when pickling many objects or when you don't want to write the pickled data to a file; consult the complete documentation for :mod:`pickle` (XXX reference: ../lib/module-pickle.html) in the Python Library Reference (XXX reference: ../lib/).)
+(There are other variants of this, used when pickling many objects or when you don't want to write the pickled data to a file; consult the complete documentation for :mod:`pickle` in the Python Library Reference.)

-:mod:`pickle` (XXX reference: ../lib/module-pickle.html) is the standard way to make Python objects which can be stored and reused by other programs or by a future invocation of the same program; the technical term for this is a :dfn:`persistent` object.
-Because :mod:`pickle` (XXX reference: ../lib/module- pickle.html) is so widely used, many authors who write Python extensions take care to ensure that new data types such as matrices can be properly pickled and unpickled.
+:mod:`pickle` is the standard way to make Python objects which can be stored and reused by other programs or by a future invocation of the same program; the technical term for this is a :dfn:`persistent` object.
+Because :mod:`pickle` is so widely used, many authors who write Python extensions take care to ensure that new data types such as matrices can be properly pickled and unpickled.